Laughing out loud in the 70s and 80s: the best comedies

 Evil Dead II (1987)

 'Evil Dead II' - Some people say that sequels are never as good as the initial movie.
-In this chase, though, they are wrong.
+In this case, though, they are wrong.
 Still, to understand the second part of 'Evil Dead,' one must look at the first.
 Humor and terror, what more could you ask for?

 Withnail and I (1987)